EdAndrade/EdAndrade/README.md

 #### Programing since 2015, Professional Software Developer for 5+ years ⚡

-- 🔭 I’m currently working as a Software Developer and Team Leader at INOKRI
+- 🔭 I’m currently working as FrontEnd Developer at Planne
 - 💬 Ask me about coding, economy, chess...
 - 📫 How to reach me: [edmilson.ao]